PHOENIXCONTACT/MORYX-ClientFramework/src/Controls4Industry/Documentation.md

 Description missing...

 # Shapes {#shapes}
-Shapes generally can be loaded with the [ShapeFactory](@ref C4I.ShapeFactory).
+Shapes generally can be loaded with the [CommonShapeFactory](@ref C4I.CommonShapeFactory).
 The ShapeFactory will return the PathGeometry static directly.
 In the enum [CommonShapeType](@ref C4I.CommonShapeType), all icons are defined.

 ~~~~{.cs}